 Multiple CRO optimization frameworks exist to help you effectively plan and execute optimization campaigns.
 There are five steps in the CRO process.

-Stage 1: Research Phase
+Stage 1: Research phase

 Generally, most marketers will copy CRO strategies that yielded positive results for other companies assuming the same strategy would work for them.
 However, this is not always the case.